top of page

 The Research Postgraduate coursework programme in the Department of Geography is comprised of the following three components:

-(A) Six compulsory modules offered by the Graduate School
+(A) SIX compulsory modules offered by the Graduate School

 1. Doing Research @ HKU